University of Oregon Confidential Materials Policy

 Following this memo is the notice on Confidential Recycling: What You Need to Know, which gives the particulars of our contractual arrangements with Weyerhaeuser.
 Please read this explanation carefully and share the information with all members of your department who handle the disposal of confidential records.

 A few points bear special attention.
-Campus Recycling does not do confidential recycling; you will need to arrange with Weyerhaeuser for pickup and recycling of confidential materials.
+The UO Zero Waste Program does not do confidential recycling; you will need to arrange with Weyerhaeuser for pickup and recycling of confidential materials.
 If you shred confidential records destined for recycling, your department must pay for Weyerhaeuser s pickup service.
 Our existing contract covers payment for pickup of nonshredded materials only.
 Nonshredded materials must be secured within your department; measures to insure confidentiality are also in place with Weyerhaeuser.

 It is our legal responsibility to protect the privacy of all University of Oregon students and employees, and confidential recycling is one important aspect of that obligation.
 Thank you for your cooperation in following the procedures we have put in place toward making the process as efficient as possible.